khardikk/khardikk/Readme.md

   </a>
 </p>

-Developer driven by the power of technology with a background in Computer Science and community management.
+ I am a Developer driven by the power of technology with a background in Computer Science and Community Management.
 Ready to contribute to impactful projects.
-Currently exploring the possibilities of AI by developing unique solutions!
+Currently exploring the possibilities with AI and Full Stack Engineering

 See [my website](https://hardikkkamboj.netlify.app/) for more information!